 If you or a loved one is struggling with sleep apnea, finding the right treatment is crucial for a good night’s sleep and overall health.
 Located in Franklinville, NJ, Dr. Todd Gottleib is a trusted dentist who specializes in sleep apnea treatment.
 With his expertise and dedication to patient care, he offers effective solutions to help individuals overcome the challenges associated with sleep apnea.

 What is Sleep Apnea?

-Sleep Apnea Symptoms
+Symptoms of Sleep Apnea

-- Short attention span or memory problems
+- Difficulty concentrating or experiencing memory problems

-- Feeling irritable / mood swings
+- Irritability or mood swings

 Sleep Apnea Treatment Options